caltechlibrary/cait/README.md

 + create
 + list (individually or all ids)
-+ update (can use a file instead of the command line, see -i option)
++ update (can use a file instead of the command line, see -input option)
 + delete
 + export (useful with integrating into static websites or batch processing via scripts)